Ripon International Festival

 Another major achievement was to secure one of the finest choirs in Europe for the 2004 festival.
 The thirty-eight members of the St. Nikolai Church Choir of the State Tretyakov Gallery Moscow “astonishingly young, but their voices are as old as time” (The Times) gave a breathtaking performance of the Rachmaninov Vespers in the year which marked the 400th Anniversary of the granting of the City’s Charter by King James I.

-Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the northern region and from as far afield as the South of England and the North of Scotland with occasional visitors from overseas.
-Spring concerts were added in 2005, 2006, 2008, 2010, 2012 and 2014 attracting capacity audiences.
+Over the years the Festival has steadily developed the scope of its programme and built a strong following from throughout the northern region and from as far afield as the South of England and the North of Scotland with regular visitors from Europe.
+Spring concerts were added in 2005, 2006, 2008, 2010, 2012, 2014, 2015, and 2017, attracting capacity audiences.
 The part played by local companies and individuals as sponsors and volunteers continues to be a vital factor in its success and we are grateful to them all.